Kemenn/srv-kemenn/README.md

 Makes the correspondence between the user name and the human first name.

 #### · Management of the kemenn server parameters
+First, you can set the password to access at web interface.

+Then, there is the necessary informations to send requests at LDAP service when there is an alert.

+Information needed to keep the list of active sessions up to date when using a thin client infrastructure.
+If you do not use such an infrastructure, you can leave this section blank.

+You are more parameters in files.
+[See documentation.](#configuration)

 ### Command interface